-Imagine that the worst has happened and the $hit has hit the fan.
+See that picture above?
+A plain bowl of white rice.
+What if that’s all you had to eat, day after day.
+Talk about appetite fatigue!
+Imagine that the worst has happened, and it has finally hit the fan.
+You’re now eating off your food preps.
 The supply chains of distribution have been all but non-existent and all of the stores have long since been looted and emptied of their goods.

-You’re lying low and you’re staying alive off your own food storage of rice and beans while using a camp-stove and fuel you’ve stored ahead.
-The thing is, you’re only eating rice and beans.
+You’re lying low and you’re staying alive off your own food storage of rice and beans.
+The thing is, what if the bulk of your food preparedness are mostly the dry staple products such as rice and beans.
 Day after day.
 Week after week.
-You only had a few weeks worth of other food varieties and they’re long gone now.
-All you have left are the several buckets of rice and beans you stored for a long-term disaster.
+You only had a few weeks’ worth of other food varieties and they’re long gone now.
+All you have left are the buckets of rice and beans that you stored for a long-term disaster.

 Having said that, for those of you who have food storage for long-term emergency preparedness, how many of you have actually thought about literally having to source your daily food needs from ONLY your storage for longer than just a few weeks?